 Do post-holiday shopping

 If your family or friends do not mind getting their gifts after the holidays, try post-holiday shopping.
 You will notice that prices of goods are slashed considerably during or after the first week of January.
-Not only will you save more money, you will also be able to shop in relative peace without the crowds and traffic.
+Not only will you save more money, but you will also be able to shop in relative peace without the crowds and traffic.

 Don’t make the holidays about things